-National Solid Waste Management Programme
+National Solid Waste Management Program (NSWMP)

-Title: National Solid Waste Management Programme (NSWMP)
+Title: National Solid Waste Management Program (NSWMP)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and development (BMZ)

-Lead executing agency: Ministry of Environment (MoE), represented by the Integrated Solid Waste Management Sector (ISWMS)
+Lead executing agency: Ministry of Environment

-Overall term: 2012 to 2018
+Overall term: 2022 to 2026

 With more than 100 million inhabitants, Egypt is the most densely populated country in the Middle East and one of the highest populated countries in Africa.
 With 100 million tonnes of waste generated per year (including 20.7 million tonnes of municipal waste), the level of waste collection varies between 40 and 85 per cent in urban areas and between 0 and 35 per cent in rural areas.
 With the submission of the National Sustainability Strategy in 2015 (Egypt Vision 2030), the new waste law (202/2020) and the updated Nationally Determined Contributions to Climate Change, the Egyptian Government has clearly defined its political priorities, among other things.
 These include the reform process to introduce a climate-sensitive waste-management system and the transformation into a circular economy.
 The basic institutional prerequisites for the implementation of sectoral strategies have been created with the establishment of the Waste Management Regulatory Authority (WMRA) and the Solid Waste Management Units (SWMUs) in the participating governorates and their municipalities.
 While most of the relevant strategies are in place, institutional and personnel capacities to implement these strategies are still lacking.
 There is also a lack of coherent regulations to stimulate “green” private-sector investment.